gSchool/TTP-EXCEL-CONTENT/excel-lessons/index-match.md

 ## Solutions
 Example solutions to the exercises in this lesson are available in [this](https://drive.google.com/uc?export=download&id=1_wng2adQL5kCO8bZjJg13HWISiJbkpU3) spreadsheet.
 These are intended for use after the exercises are completed.

-## Postwork
-Using the data for your capstone project, practice fetching data using INDEX and MATCH.

 ## Resources
 Video: [advanced Excel Index Match (3 most effective formulas for multiple criteria)](https://www.youtube.com/watch?v=ontXHp9cwOQ).